What is harassment?

 Harassment can occur for a variety of reasons, including, but not limited to; race, religious belief, sexual orientation, gender identity or disability.

 Do not be afraid to tell someone - there is no need to suffer in silence.

 If you currently work or have worked in the horseracing industry you can contact us for free and fully confidential support.
 We are here for you 24 hours a day, 365 days a year.

 Discussing your problems will make a difference and help you to seek the support you need.
-You can call us on:
+You can contact us in the following ways:

 Reporting Harassment to the Police

 Harassment is a criminal offence.

 If you are being harassed it can be reported to the police.
 Every report is taken seriously and could help to stop you, and others, suffering from harassment.

 Don't be afraid to report harassment to the police as you will be taken seriously.
 The police deal with this regularly and can offer you help and support.

 When harassment is targeted at you because of your disability, gender identity, race, religion or sexual orientation it is classed as a 'hate incident' or 'hate crime'.